Both bitcoin and Ethereum are cracking at the seams right now

 You can see how the number of unconfirmed transactions spiked in December 2017.

 The problem is that the more popular a cryptocurrency gets, the more transactions there are.

-On the bitcoin network, miners process translations.
-Essentially, each block skims the highest-fee transactions off the top.
-Paying higher transaction fees can let you jump the queue, so if your transaction fees are too low, you risk never getting it processed.
+On the bitcoin network, miners process transactions.
+In practice, each block skims the highest-fee transactions off the top.
+Paying higher transaction fees can let you jump the queue, so if your transaction fees are too low, you risk never getting them processed.

 All transactions, regardless of size, follow these rules.
 On occasion, bitcoin transaction fees have been known to top US$20.

 Ethereum has similar issues.
 It charges certain transaction fees in "gas", or Ether, per operation.
-When the network gets overloaded, fees increase to disincentivise people from conducting operations and hopefully reduce the backlog.
+When the network gets overloaded, fees increase to disincentivise people from conducting operations with the goal of reducing the backlog.

 Bitcoin sceptics have been pointing at bitcoin's scaling problem for a long time, and it looks like the recent surge in popularity may have pushed the number of users high enough that the scaling problem is becoming a noticeable issue.

 A range of solutions have been put forward and adopted to varying degrees.
 Generally, they revolve around finding ways to process more transactions per block, or de-bloat the blockchain, by cutting excess data from each transaction.